 Karmyn Tyler is a former Miss Louisiana and Talent winner at Miss America.
 She is an actress, singer/songwriter, voice-over artist, vocal teacher, podcaster, photographer, and digital artist.
 Karmyn has appeared as a principle talent in numerous national commercials including Applebees, EyeMasters, Lincoln/Mercury and Half-Price Books.
 She co-starred with country artist Mark Colley in the feature film Alabama Love Story and as Harriet Korda in Lifetime Movie Network’s Inspector Mom with Danica McKellar.
 Other television credits include an Assistant DA on Boston Legal and intern in Grey’s Anatomy.
 Most recently she was cast in the film Candles staring “Duke of Hazzard” alum John Schneider set to film 2015 in New Orleans.

 Her musical theatre & opera credits include P. Burke in Weird Romance, Sister Mary Leo in Nunsense, Guinevere in Camelot, and Pamina in the Magic Flute.
-Karmyn attended Centenary College and has fine arts degrees in drama and vocal performance and also has a Bachelor of Applied Arts & Science in administration from Texas A&M. She recorded her first self-titled album in 2004.
+Karmyn attended Centenary College and has two Fine Arts degrees in drama and vocal performance and a Bachelor of Applied Arts & Science from Texas A&M. She recorded her first self-titled album in 2004.
 The unique arrangement of Gershwin’s Summertime from her first album was nominated for a Grammy award in 2005 and her original song Drifting was nominated for Best Song of the Year in 2006.
 Karmyn is listed in London entertainment critic, Maximillien de Lafayette’s book World Who’s Who in Jazz, Cabaret, Music and Entertainment.

 Karmyn is a member of the Screen Actors Guild, Actors’ Equity, AFTRA, NARAS (Grammys), BMI, and the National Association of Teachers of Singing.